War, Inc.: Production

 War, Inc. is thought to be an informal sequel to the 1997 film Grosse Pointe Blank.
 Both films are similar in style and theme, and both films star John Cusack as an assassin and Joan Cusack as his assistant, with Dan Aykroyd in a supporting role.
 In an interview, Joan Cusack said, "I think, in a way, [War, Inc.] was a Grosse Pointe Blank 2."
 John Cusack described it as a "spiritual cousin to Grosse Pointe Blank".

 John Cusack co-wrote and produced the film, as well as starring in the lead role as Brand Hauser.
 A working title of the film was Brand Hauser: Stuff Happens.
 The story is partly inspired by Naomi Klein's Harper's Magazine article "Baghdad Year Zero".

-War, Inc. was filmed in Bulgaria beginning in late October 2006.
+War, Inc. was filmed at Nu Boyana Film Studios in Bulgaria beginning in late October 2006.

 Reception

 Critical response

 War, Inc. received generally negative reviews from critics.
-Review aggregator Rotten Tomatoes gives the film a rating of 30% based on 80 reviews, with the consensus that the film "attempts to satirize the military industrial complex, but more often than not it misses its target".
+Review aggregator Rotten Tomatoes gives the film a rating of 29% based on 86 reviews, with the consensus that the film "attempts to satirize the military industrial complex, but more often than not it misses its target".

 Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 37 based on 21 reviews.

 Roger Ebert gave the film two stars out of four, describing the film as a "brave and ambitious but chaotic attempt at political satire".
-He praises Cusack for bravery and the determination to make a film that is uncompromising and sets out to make a statement, but Ebert concedes he wanted to like the film more than he could.
+He praises Cusack for bravery and the determination to make a film that is uncompromising and sets out to make a statement, but concedes he wanted to like the film more than he could.

 Philip Marchand of the Toronto Star is critical of the crude satire of the film, unimpressed by Dan Aykroyd as a Dick Cheney-like figure we see delivering a televised rant while sitting on the toilet.
 He judges the film to be more about resurrecting Cusack's role as a hitman from Grosse Pointe Blank.
 He goes on to describe it as fast-paced, full of shooting, but ultimately "as corrupt as the politics it attempts to satirize".

 Reviewer Reyhan Harmanci complained that the film tried so hard to be clever but treated the viewer like an idiot.

 The film earned a Razzie Award nomination for Ben Kingsley as Worst Supporting Actor.